kubernetes/kubernetes/cluster/addons/dns/README.md

 Clients are expected to consume the set or else use standard round-robin selection from the set.

+### SRV records
+SRV Records are created for named ports that are part of normal or Headless Services.
+For each named port, the SRV record would have the form `_my-port-name._my-port-protocol.my-svc.my-namespace.svc.cluster.local`.
+For a regular service, this resolves to the port number and the CNAME:
+`my-svc.my-namespace.svc.cluster.local`.
+For a headless service, this resolves to multiple answers, one for each pod that is backing the service, and contains the port number and a CNAME of the pod with the format `auto-generated-name.my-svc.my-namespace.svc.cluster.local` SRV records always contain the 'svc' segment in them and are not supported for old-style CNAMEs where the 'svc' segment was omitted.

 ### Backwards compatibility
 Previous versions of kube-dns made names of the for `my-svc.my-namespace.cluster.local` (the 'svc' level was added later).
 For